 Wind energy is the most mature and widely used form of ocean energy in the UK.
 An impressive array of offshore wind farms dot the nation’s coastline, transforming wind into a renewable source of electricity.

-Also read : How Can Technology Foster Transparency in UK’s Political Campaign Financing?
+Also to see : How Can Technology Foster Transparency in UK’s Political Campaign Financing?

 The UK currently hosts the world’s largest offshore wind farm, the Hornsea One project, which has a capacity of 1.2 gigawatts.
 A testament to the viability and efficiency of offshore wind power, this project is a beacon of renewable energy efforts not only in the UK but globally.